BookStackApp/website/content/blog/2023/bookstack-release-v23-08.md

 ![A view of the "System Permissions" part of the BookStack role edit form, highlighting the new "Receive & manage notifications" option](/images/2023/08/receive_notifications_role_permission.png)

 An important consideration of this system is performance.
-Having to send out emails upon certain common actions does require extra time, making these actions slow.
+Having to send out emails upon certain common actions does require extra time, making these actions slower.
 It is however possible for emails to be sent asynchronously to avoid significant added delay with a little extra setup.
 Consult our ["Async Action Handling" Email & Webhooks](/docs/admin/email-webhooks/#async-action-handling) documentation for guidance on this.

 ### Drawing Save Safety Net

-When editing or creating a drawing within BookStack, via the diagrams.net integration, BookStack will wait until you save the drawing before then uploading the drawing data to the system for storage.
+When editing a drawing within BookStack, via the diagrams.net integration, BookStack will wait until you save the drawing before then uploading the drawing data to the system for storage.
 This process works in most cases but, from the drawing start time to the point of save, various things can change or go wrong resulting in the drawing